Greyhound Lines: 2007–2021: FirstGroup ownership

 In July 2021, the bus station in Columbus, Ohio, was sold to the Central Ohio Transit Authority for $9.5 million.
 In October 2021, the bus station in Downtown Louisville was sold for $2.8 million.
 The bus station in Cincinnati was sold to a real estate company for $4.25 million, with plans to convert it to parking.

 In September 2021, the company agreed to pay $2.2 million to settle a lawsuit over its practice of allowing U.S. Customs and Border Protection agents to board its buses in Washington State to conduct warrantless immigration sweeps.
 The company had been criticized for allowing government officials to arrest its customers who were illegally in the country.

 2021–present: FlixMobility

-On October 21, 2021, Munich-based Flix SE acquired Greyhound for $78 million.
+On October 21, 2021, Germany-based Flix SE, owner of FlixBus, acquired Greyhound for $78 million.

 In 2022, FirstGroup sold almost all its remaining Greyhound properties to Twenty Lake Holdings LLC, a subsidiary of Alden Global Capital, for approximately $140 million.
 Several bus stops were relocated, leading to criticism.